November 1st, 2019

 Dear Travel Diary,

-I loved the way the Canadians celebrated, the way they gave thanks, the community they created, and how that community included me!
+I loved how the Canadians celebrated, how they gave thanks, the community they created, and how that community included me!

 Thanksgiving in Canada is always the second Monday in October, which is known as Columbus Day in America.
-But from what I’ve noticed, the Thanksgiving greetings and festivities start way before Thanksgiving day.
+But I’ve noticed that the Thanksgiving greetings and festivities start way before Thanksgiving day.

-While I was in Canada, there were: big feast, warm wishes, and family gatherings long before Monday.
+While I was in Canada, there were: big feasts, warm wishes, and family gatherings long before Monday.
 And I found joy in it all!